OData/v3ProtocolDocument/OData.markdown

 		<Parameter Name="orders" Type="Collection(SampleModel.Order)" Mode="In">
 	</FunctionImport>

-#### Advertizing currently available Functions ####
+#### Advertising currently available Functions ####

 Servers are allowed to choose whether to advertize Functions that can be bound to the current entity or current collection of entities inside representations of the entity or collection entities returned from the Server.

-If the server chooses to advertize a Function the following information MUST be included:
+If the server chooses to advertise a Function the following information MUST be included:

 - A 'Target Url' that MUST identify the resource that accepts requests to invoke the Function.
 - A 'Metadata Url' that MUST identify the FunctionImport (and potentially overload) that declares the Function.
 This Url can be either relative or absolute, but when relative it MUST be assumed to be relative to the $metadata Url of the current server.